AriFordsham/GHCWiki/code-base-cleanup.md

 - Rename ORdList (in GHC.Data.Tree.OrdList) into TreeSomething? (misleading)
 - Replace file names (especially for "Note \[XXX\] in path/to/something.hs") with module names
 - Put LLVM IR into GHC.IR.LLVM
+- some modules in `base` use the same prefix (e.g., GHC.Desugar).

+  - maybe we should put all GHC extensions to base under GHC.Exts.\* or GHC.Base.\*
+- put notes files (e.g. profiling-notes) into actual notes or in the wiki

 Questions: